-As a teaching artist, I have taught bilingual workshops of poetry to seniors in the Washington Heights community, in Manhattan.
-This program has been possible thanks to an artistic residency awarded to me by the Lower Manhattan Cultural Council (2019 and 2020).
-I was also awarded a Creative Learning Grant that has allowed me to make my program sustainable in the community.
+As a teaching artist, I have taught bilingual workshops of poetry to seniors in the Washington Heights and Harlem communities, in Manhattan.
+This program has been possible thanks to artistic residencies awarded to me by the Lower Manhattan Cultural Council (2019-2023).
+I was also awarded a Creative Learning Grant that allowed me to make my program sustainable in the community.

-I worked for six months with a group of senior ladies at Star Senior Center, where we weekly met to create texts and think about poetics in sessions conducted in English and Spanish.
+I worked with a group of poets at three different senior centers, where we weekly met to create texts and think about poetics in sessions conducted in English and Spanish.
 We had visiting poets, and a public event where they read their new poems in front of their families and friends.

-I am currently working on the expansion and sustainability of this program to teach to a broader community of senior artists, who will find meaning and purpose in their life through poetry in their mother and adoptive tongues.
+I am currently working on the expansion and sustainability of this program to teach to a broader community of poets who will find meaning and purpose in their life through poetry in their mother and adoptive tongues.

 This is an ongoing program.
-If you would like to join us, feel free to send me an email.
+If you would like to join or support us, feel free to send me an email.